slotdawg/ts2020/onpremleap/onpremleap.rst

    - **Username** - admin
    - **Password** - techX2020!

 #.
-Open :fa:`bars` **> Administration > Availability Zones** and observe that the cluster has already been paired to another Prism Central instance containing your **SeccondarySite** cluster.
+Open :fa:`bars` **> Administration > Availability Zones** and observe that the cluster has already been paired to another Prism Central instance containing your **SecondarySite** cluster.
 No action is required to add additional Availability Zones for this lab.

    .. figure:: images/1.png